grafana/TamaGROTchi/README.md

 **Logs** (`/v1/logs`): structured events including boot, hunger alerts, happiness alerts, feeding, playing, sickness, evolution, and death.

-The OTLP push runs on a background FreeRTOS task (Core 0) so the game loop is never blocked by network I/O. A small toast notification confirms each push.
+The OTLP push runs on a background FreeRTOS task (Core 0) so the game loop is never blocked by network I/O. A small notification confirms each push.

 ### UI Layout (240×280)
 ```